giantswarm/kubectl-gs/docs/installation.md

 (Best add this to your shell profile or config file.)

-Lastly, let's check that the plugin is working as it's supposed to.
+Lastly, let's check that the plug-in is working as it's supposed to.

 ```nohighlight
 kgs